JayTrade-star/hello-world/README.md

 # hello-world
 thanks for welcoming me to your community.
-It is actually a new world.
+It is a new world.